tkokhing/hashNcrypt/README.md

 # hashNcrypt
-Just some work on hashing and en/decrypt and colab
+Just some work on hashing and en/decrypt, for colab